artela-network/artela-docs/docs/develop/reference/aspect-lib/join-points/overview/index.md

       * ⚙ [PostTxExecute join point](/develop/reference/aspect-lib/tx-level-aspect/post-tx-execute)
       * ⮕ `RefundGas`

-## How to Create a Transaction-Level Aspect
+## How to Implement transaction join point

+!!这段英文看着头疼，废话很多!!!

 A complete aspect should include several components.
 Firstly, create your class as an implementation of the aspect.
 Then, import and inherit based on the join point you want to implement into your aspect, and fill in your own logic to implement these functions.
 The IsOwner method, serving as the permission management part of your aspect, must be implemented.
 Next, register your aspect class with aspect-libs.
 Finally, your code should include the imports and exports used by aspect-runtime, as well as the components that your aspect must contain.

 For the given code snippet, where MyAspect is my aspect class: